johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Now Bob needs to get his public key to Alice.
 * First Bob needs to get his public key out of the public keyring file and into a file of it's own so he can send it to Alice.
   * Make a directory or folder to hold the key file that Bob needs.
     * Execute the following command for Bob:
     * `mkdir keys`
   * Now move to the **keys** directory.
     * Execute the following command:
     * `cd keys`
   * Next Bob would execute the following command to make a file containing his public key.
     * Execute the command for Bob.
     * `gpg --export --armor bob@gmail.com > bob@gmail.com_pubkey.asc`
   * You will not see any output but there will be a new file in the keys directory called `bob@gmail.com_pubkey.asc`
     * Lets see if it's there.
     * Execute the following command to see what is in your current directory:
     * `ls`
   * You should see the following output:
     * `bob@gmail.com_pubkey.asc`
     * So the file is there.
 Let's see what's in it:
+  * Lets look at the contents of the file.
     * Execute the following command to open the file with the leafpad text editor.
     * `leafpad bob@gmail.com_pubkey.asc`
   * The output will look something like the following block of characters.
     * That's what is in the `bob@gmail.com_pubkey.asc` file.
     * If Bob can get this public key file to Alice unchanged then Alice can use it to make an encrypted message which explains her secrets for making cakes which are super moist and delicious.
 And because she is using Bob's public key to encrypt her message, no one except Bob will be able to decrypt the message because Bob is the only person in the world who has access to the private key which matches the public key he sent to Alice.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----